Understanding Vitamins, Minerals and Protein

 Protein should be approximately 1/4 of your daily plate.

-Proteins are made up of various amino acids, which can be broken down further into peptides (this is a simplification).
-As we can’t make all of the amino acids directly, they need to be in the protein that we eat.
-Meat based protein automatically includes all of the proteins humans need.
 A meal that has all of the types of protein that we need is referred to as “complete protein”.
 Vegetarians and vegans need to consider if they have got the complete range.
 A quick system to get “complete protein” is the V*gan protein triangle: Grains, Legumes and Nuts; if you eat two of the three per 24 hour day, you can be confident you have complete protein.

-Proteins are vitally important to basic body functions such as building muscles, bones and regarding mental health neurotransmitters [LINK].
+Proteins are vitally important to basic body functions such as building muscles, bones and regarding mental health neurotransmitters.
 If you are low on the amino acid tyrosine and tryptophan it can be hard to make essential neurotransmitters, which will cause brain fog, mood dysregulation and difficulties initiating & completing tasks.

 The Keto Diet is a high protein and low sugar diet that can be positively effective for certain kinds of diabetes and epilepsy.
 Some people have found that it dramatically improves some hard to treat forms of mental health ill symptoms when no other treatments have worked well.